omnipair/jira-x-bot/README.md

 You should see `Tweet ok:` in logs and a post on X.

+## Feature Toggles

+You can enable or disable X and Discord posting independently:

+- `ENABLE_X=true` (default) - Enable X/Twitter posting
+- `ENABLE_X=false` - Disable X/Twitter posting completely
+- `ENABLE_DISCORD=true` (default) - Enable Discord notifications
+- `ENABLE_DISCORD=false` - Disable Discord notifications completely

+If both are disabled, webhooks will still be processed and logged, but nothing will be posted.

 ## Discord Integration

-When a ticket status changes and is tweeted, the bot will also send a rich embed to Discord (if `DISCORD_WEBHOOK_URL` is configured).
+When a ticket status changes, the bot will send a rich embed to Discord (if `DISCORD_WEBHOOK_URL` is configured and `ENABLE_DISCORD` is not set to `false`).

 **No bot token needed!** Discord webhooks work differently than Discord bots:
 - Webhooks only need a webhook URL (no bot token, no channel ID)